Compact connected components in relative character varieties of punctured spheres: Introduction

 \section{Introduction}

 Let $\Sigma_{g,s}$ be an oriented surface of genus $g$ with $s$ punctures, let $\Gamma_{g,s}$ denote its fundamental group and let $G$ be a non compact semi-simple Lie group.
 The character variety $\Rep(\Sigma_{g,s}, G)$ is roughly the space of morphisms from $\Gamma_{g,s}$ to $G$ up to conjugation by $G$.
-Character varieties of closed surfaces (i.e. without puncture) carry a natural symplectic structure (constructed by Atiyah-Bott \cite{AtiyahBott} and Goldman \cite{GoldmanSymplectic}), which is preserved by the action of the mapping class group of the surface.
+Character varieties of closed surfaces (\emph{i.e.} without puncture) carry a natural symplectic structure (constructed by Atiyah-Bott \cite{AtiyahBott} and Goldman \cite{GoldmanSymplectic}), which is preserved by the action of the mapping class group of the surface.
 The study of these character varieties, from a topological, algebraic, geometric or dynamical point of view, has attracted a lot of interest in the last decades.

-The fundamental group of a surface with punctures is a free group, and its character varieties thus carry an action of the outer automorphism group of this free group, which is certainly interesting to look at.
+The fundamental group of a surface with punctures is a free group, so its character varieties carry an action of the outer automorphism group of this free group.
 These character varieties, however, do not reflect all the geometric properties of the surface.
 Indeed, two punctured surfaces with the same Euler characteristic (such as $\Sigma_{0,3}$ and $\Sigma_{1,1}$) have the same fundamental group, hence the same character varieties.

-One can nevertheless provide these character varieties with some extra structure that truly depends on the topology of $\Sigma_{g,s}$.
+One can nevertheless endow these character varieties with some extra structure that truly depends on the topology of $\Sigma_{g,s}$.
 Indeed, Goldman's construction has been extended to define a Poisson structure on $\Rep(\Sigma_{g,s}, G)$ (\cite{GuruprasadETAl,Lawton}), which is preserved by the action of the mapping class group of $\Sigma_{g,s}$.
 On the smooth locus, this Poisson structure defines a foliation by symplectic leaves.
 These leaves are the so called \emph{relative character varieties}, and consist of representations of $\Gamma_{g,s}$ into $G$ for which the conjugacy classes of the images of the loops going around the punctures are fixed.
-In many aspects, these relative character varieties appear as the analog for punctured surfaces of character varieties.\\
+Given an element $h\in G^s$, we will denote by $\Rep_h(\Sigma_{g,s},G)$ the relative character variety whose representations map the loop around the $i$\textsuperscript{th} puncture to the conjugacy class of $h_i$ (here $i\in \{1,...,s\}$).
+In many aspects, these relative character varieties appear as the analogs for punctured surfaces of character varieties.